lottie/lottie-spec/docs/specs/values.md

 Colors are [Vectors](#vector) with values between 0 and 1 for the RGB components.

-for example:
+For example:

 * {lottie_color:1, 0, 0}
 * {lottie_color:1, 0.5, 0}

-Note sometimes you might find color values with 4 components (the 4th being alpha) but most players ignore the last component.
+Note: sometimes you might find color values with 4 components (the 4th being alpha) but most players ignore the last component.

 <h2 id="hexcolor">Hex Color</h2>